ingadhoc/sale/sale_usability/README.rst

 #.
 Add delivery status on sales
 #.
 Add a menu item on sales for 'sale lines' and improove views with more fields.
 #.
 Make that, by default, links to sale orders you "sale" data and not only "quoatation"
+#.
+Block cancelation of sale order if there are pickings in 'done' state or 'posted' invoices

 Installation
 ============